RazorSPoint/azuredevops-pnp-tasks/README.md

 **Note**: This project is used with GitHub and the new VSTS public projects features.
 Where GitHub is used for code and issues, but the complete build pipeline is hosted on VSTS.

-* VSTS Project start page: https://tulevaag-public.visualstudio.com/vsts-sp-tasks
+* VSTS public Project start page: https://tulevaag-public.visualstudio.com/vsts-sp-tasks
+* GitHub Project start page: https://github.com/Tuleva-AG/vsts-sp-tasks
 * Build definitions: https://tulevaag-public.visualstudio.com/vsts-sp-tasks/_build
 * Release definitions: https://tulevaag-public.visualstudio.com/vsts-sp-tasks/_releases2